Pam

 This is the big rule and the most important rule of all credit card application rules.
 It affects all your credit card applications for all cards.
 Chase will only approve you for one of their credit cards if you have had fewer than 5 credit card approvals in the last 24 months.
 This is from all issuers, not just Chase.

-Let’s say you have 3 Chase credit cards, one AMEX card, and one Target card and you received all of them in the last 24 months.
+Let’s say you have 3 Chase credit cards, one AMEX card, and one Target card, and you received all of them in the last 24 months.
 You want another Chase credit card and would like to apply.
 Don’t bother.
 You will not be approved based on this rule.
 You will have to wait until one of those credit cards passes the 24-month mark since you were approved for it.

 Because of this rule, we encourage you to get those Chase credit cards that interest you first.
 You can always get the others later.
-The nice thing is that business credit cards do not apply to this rule so if you are at the 4/24 mark, you can get some business cards and not go over 5/24.
+The nice thing is that business credit cards do not apply to this rule, so if you are at the 4/24 mark, you can get some business cards and not go over 5/24.

 Generally, you can receive the bonus on one of their cards again when it has been 24 months since you last received that bonus and you no longer have the card.
-For instance, you received the bonus on a Chase Southwest personal credit card in May of 2019.
+For instance, you received a bonus on a Chase Southwest personal credit card in May of 2019.
 You would be eligible to apply for that card again and receive another bonus in May of 2021 if you have canceled the card.

 Generally, you cannot apply for more than 2 Chase cards in a 30-day period.